Online trading - How to become a successful trader?

 - Access to support and discussion forums and communities

 - Reliability and stability of the platform.
-Will it crash during high frequency trades?
+Will it crash during high-frequency trades?

 As you can see, it's not only about opening and closing trades.
 A good trading platform will offer much more than that.

 Something else to look for in an online trading platform is a thriving community, which not only provides tutorial information, but also technical troubleshooting and support.
-The most widely used a platform is, the larger and more helpful the community.
+The most widely used the platform is, the larger and more helpful the community.

 Popular trading platforms that are based on open and available coding languages often lead to strong independent development of expert advisors and plugins.
 Each of these can help traders improve or make more efficient their strategy and trading plan.
 Some of these can be found for free within the communities, while others are developed by experts and sold for a fee.

 In any case, it is important to review a platform before using it, to make sure that it offers what you expect and what you need to make your trading life as efficient and successful as possible.

 Two good examples of online trading platforms that offer the features listed above are MetaTrader 4 (MT4) and MetaTrader 5 (MT5).
 You can learn more about how the MetaTrader platforms work in the video below.